banzaiMimic/icarus71/UnityClient/README.md

 ### ref
 - check automated artifact building for both SteamVR and Oculus Quest -> https://exyte.com/blog/automated-artifact-building-for-both-steamvr-and-oculus-quest
 - laser pointer --> https://setzeus.medium.com/tutorial-steamvr-2-0-laser-pointer-bbc816ebeec5

+## dev.notes
+misc notes picked up along the way (plan to move this to some cookbook later?)

+### interacting with canvas / buttons / ui / etc.
+- we can use steamVR plugin's `SteamVR_LaserPointer` for the heavy lifting here.
+- example is inside of our `MenuManager`, basically you add an event listener for the PointerClick event i.e. `leftLaserPointer.PointerClick += PointerClick;`
+- steamVR controller needs to have `SteamVR_LaserPointer` script attached & dragged into MenuManager so that it can be accessed
+- only thing left is on the canvas / ui / button etc. it needs to have a `Box Collider` so that the laser can interract with it